 845 N. Carrollton Ave. and 1504 Oretha Castle Haley Blvd.

 Run by a family of Louisiana natives, Toup’s Meatery shows off Cajun cooking at its finest.
-Chef Isaac Toups been named a semi-finalist and finalist for James Beard Best Chef of the South.
+Chef Isaac Toups has been named a semi-finalist and finalist for James Beard Best Chef of the South.
 Toups South, located in the Southern Food & Beverage Museum, offers some of the same items from Toups’ Meatery, but with an emphasis on other Southern flavors as well.
 Both restaurants’ menus feature the chef’s favorite: cracklins (or gratons).
-These pieces of crispy and juicy pork belly are a treat that co-chef Amanda Toups says “pairs perfectly with an ice cold beer but also with just about any damn thing.”
+These pieces of crispy and juicy pork belly are a treat what co-chef Amanda Toups says “pairs perfectly with an ice cold beer but also with just about any damn thing.”

 444 St. Charles Ave.